 Larry went headlong into the windshield, spider-webbing the entire thing.
 The top of the steering wheel stopped my face from going any further.
 It impacted below my nose and above my upper lip.
 There was shock and confusion as Larry settled back into his seat.
 Slowly we exited the vehicle and surveyed the damage.
 Damn, the top of the box was peeled back like a half open can of sardines.
 I’m screwed, I selfishly thought to myself.
 Some employees from the stewarding department were unloading a truck across the street where we should have been.
 They just stood there staring at us with mouths open.
 Larry and I slowly made our way over to them and leaned up against their back bumper while they alerted hotel security.
 The hotel had its own ambulance so they arrived rather quickly.
 I was hoping for a low-key response from emergency services.

 It was a total circus.
 There were lights, sirens, police cars, a fire truck, two ambulances and hotel security.
-Everything but a helicopter.
+Just about everything but a helicopter and park rangers.
 I sat in the back of an ambulance spitting up some blood but refused to go to the hospital.
 My heart sank as they rolled Larry by on a gurney completely immobilized from head to toe.
 A supervisor from the hotel put his hand on my shoulder and handed me a business card.
 The kiss of death.

 A Colorado Springs Police Department officer was waiting for me at the mangled wreck.
 The truck was higher in the middle than it was at either bumper.
 There wasn’t much for him to investigate.
 The pickup truck wedged underneath the structure pretty much told the story.
 I handed him my license and mentioned that I would probably be fired for this.
 Not just fired but kicked out of school too.
 He let out a faint laugh and a smile and handed me my license and a traffic ticket for ten dollars for not wearing my seat belt.
 There was a brief interview with hotel security.
 They took my employee ID card and walked me over to the security office for a drug test.
 They told me I was clocked out and suspended until further notice.
 That was one of the toughest days I’ve had in life.